fernandoaestrella/portfolio/index.md

 [Low-Cost Telepresence Device]()

-As part of the final project to opt for the title of Electronic Engineer, planned and built a low-cost telepresence solution based on a RaspBerry Pi, distance sensors, and Internet connection.
+As part of the final project to opt for the title of Electronic Engineer, planned and built a low-cost, low-weight telepresence solution based on a Raspberry Pi, distance sensors, and Internet connection.

 ---